What are your rates?

 Your mixed music should, 100% of the time, be mastered in some capacity.
 Even if you are just producing a demo entirely on your own, with an intention of only showing your friends, a minimum number of mastering-related tasks should be performed for the sake of eliminating problems from the playback and monitoring experience.

 Your mastered music will always be ready for release, but the overall sound quality does depend on the quality of the mixes.

 What gear and software do you use?

 As much as I love talking gear and plug-ins, I don't list any of it on my website.
 The sound quality of my work speaks for itself.
 I do not want to be identified with gear rather than results.
-I do not keep what I use a secret, as you'll see a bunch of gear and plug-ins in the website photos.
+I do not keep what I use a secret, as you'll see a bunch of gear and plug-ins in the website photos, and I occasionally bring up gear in interviews and articles.
 However I don't name-drop brands and models as a means for advertising my services.
-I can assure you that what I use is high-quality, revered in the industry, and more than sufficient for the job.
-What truly matters is how one uses such resources.
+I can assure you that among what I use you'll find high-quality processors, revered in the industry, and more than sufficient for the job.
+What truly matters is how one uses such things- always.

 Do you offer classes, tutorials, or mentoring?

-I do offer hour blocks of video chat lessons to help you with your mastering, mixing, or original compositions when my schedule is open.
+I do offer hour blocks of Zoom consultation to help you with your mastering, mixing, or original compositions when my schedule is open.
 Please get in touch to discuss.